budding

 There’s two essential React hooks we’ll use to connect our React code to our Greensock code: useRef and useEffect

-If you're not completely comfortable with yet and those technical explanations mean nothing to you, don't worry we're going to slowly walk through this.
+If you’re not completely comfortable with React Hooks yet and those technical explanations mean nothing to you, don’t worry we’re going to slowly walk through this.
 With illustrations.
-Because who the fork properly understands "side effects"?
+Because who the fork properly understands “side effects”?

 Getting Setup

-We first need to run yarn install gsap or npm install gsap into our React project repo
+We first need to run yarn install gsap or npm install gsap into our React project repo gsap is short for GreenSock Animation Platform and it’s the way we reference the Greensock library in all our code sytax

 Building our Animation Component